The Pros and Cons of Singapore Citizenship

-Only Singapore citizens (over 21 yrs) are eligible to purchase flats from the Housing and Development Board (HDB) and are eligible for HDB housing loans at concessionary interest rates and/or a CPF housing Grant.
+Only Singapore citizens (over 21 yrs) are eligible to purchase flats from the Housing and Development Board (HDB).
+Or, eligible for HDB housing loans at concessionary interest rates and/or a CPF housing Grant.
 Only Singapore citizens are eligible to rent a subsidized HDB flat.

-A Singapore citizen can purchase landed property whereas a SPRs first require government approval and foreigners are not eligible to purchase such property.
-Singapore citizen households only need to pay a fraction of the total upgrading cost from the government’s upgrading programmes whereas SPRs have to pay the full cost of upgrading.
+A Singapore citizen can purchase landed property.
+On the other hand, a SPRs first require government approval and foreigners are not eligible to purchase such property.
+Singapore citizen households only need to pay a fraction of the total upgrading cost from the government’s upgrading programmes.
+Alternatively, SPRs have to pay the full cost of upgrading.

 Central Provident Fund

 - Retirement – The CPF Minimum Sum provides for basic needs in retirement.
-It can be used to purchase a life annuity from a participating insurance company, placed with a participating bank, or left in the Retirement Account with the CPF Board.
+It is used to purchase a life annuity from a participating insurance company, placed with a participating bank, or left in the Retirement Account with the CPF Board.

 - Healthcare – Medisave may be used to cover hospitalisation expenses for both members and their dependants.
-It may also be used for specific outpatient treatments, such as chemotherapy and radiotherapy.
+It is also used for specific outpatient treatments, such as chemotherapy and radiotherapy.

 - Home Ownership – Ordinary Account savings can be used to purchase a home under CPF housing schemes.
 A HDB flat may be purchased under the Public Housing Scheme, or a private property under the Residential Properties Scheme.